District Policy Washington County School District Logo

 3.1.1.
 The attire (apparel) and grooming of all students should be neat, clean and safe.

 3.1.2.
 Students have the responsibility to avoid apparel that causes a distraction or disruption, interrupting school decorum and adversely affecting the educational process.
-Students must also avoid apparel that is offensive, represents a risk, or threatens student safety.
+Students must also avoid apparel that is offensive, represents a risk, threatens student safety, or resembles non-human characteristics.

 3.1.2.1.
 Printed apparel is acceptable only if it is in good taste.
 Any apparel displaying profanity, suggestive slogans, pictures or graphics, or promoting substances illegal for consumption by a minor, will not be allowed.

-3.1.2.4.
-Any apparel approved for school wear should be worn in accompaniment with appropriate undergarments.
+3.1.2.3.
+Any apparel approved for schoolwear should be worn in accompaniment with appropriate undergarments.

 3.2.
 Consequences for violation of the Student Dress and Grooming Policy